SeanJia/NeuralNetLibrary/README.md

 # Deep Learning Library

 ## Overview
-This deep learning library currently contains two kinds of tools that are usually used in the field of machine learning; specifically, they are fully-connected feedforward neural network and long short-term memory.
+This deep learning library is built from scratch (only numpy is used in the training processs), and it currently contains two kinds of tools that are usually used in the field of machine learning, specifically fully-connected feedforward neural network and long short-term memory.
 The object-oriented implementation is designed in a way that it makes use of the parallel computing power of GPUs.
-Special configurations are needed, though.
+Special configurations are needed for it, though.

 ## GPU mode prerequisite
 This library utilizes codes for CUDA-supported Nvidia cards.
 CUDA Toolkits 7.x is required.
 For instance, follow the steps [here](http://www.r-tutor.com/gpu-computing/cuda-installation/cuda7.5-ubuntu) if your have Ubuntu 14.04.
 Furthermore, PyCUDA should be installed as is used in this library for the python wrapper for cuda codes.
 Similarly for Ubuntu 14.04, click [here](https://wiki.tiker.net/PyCuda/Installation/Linux/Ubuntu) for installation process.